umich-biostatistics/snakemake-example/README.md

   - `config.yaml`: Defines workflow paths (data, results, logs) plus workflow parameters such as the preprocessing delimiter and final target.

 - **envs/**: Contains conda environment specifications.
-  - `analysis.yaml`: Specifies the conda environment for the analysis, including the required packages and their versions.
+  - `smk-ex.yaml`: Defines the base conda environment for the example, requirements and dependencies not actually used.
-  - `base.yaml`: Defines the base conda environment, which may include common dependencies needed across different workflows.

 - **logs/**: Directory for storing log files generated during the execution of the Snakemake workflow.